bvirxx/bLUe_PYSIDE/README.md

 any imaging library exposing Python bindings can take advantage of the GUI.

 bLUe can develop raw images in all usual formats : nef, cr2, dng, ...
-It supports dng/dcp dual illuminant camera profiles : they are essential for rendering colors similar to whose produced by camera software.
+It supports dng/dcp dual illuminant camera profiles : they are essential for rendering colors similar to that produced by camera software.

 bLUe provides drawing layers and paint brushes with adjustable parameters: size, flow, hardness, opacity.